 C++ Merge Operations Example

-Let us take an example to demonstrate the merge operations in C++.
+Let's consider an example to illustrate the merging operations in C++.

 Example